Need a Tow? Call: (301) 540-1600

 What to Do Before Calling a Towing Service

-If you’re involved in a car accident, there are a few things you’ll want to do before you call for the tow truck or before they arrive.
+If you’re involved in a car accident, there are a few things you’ll want to do before you call a towing company.
+There are also ways to prepare before the tow truck arrives.

 1. Take Pictures of the Damage